alpaka-group/alpaka/doc/markdown/user/Introduction.md

 ### [C++ AMP (Accelerated Massive Parallelism)](https://msdn.microsoft.com/en-us/library/hh265136.aspx)
 is an open specification from *Microsoft* currently implemented on top of *DirectX 11*.
-It is an language extension requiring compiler support that allows to annotate C++ code that can then be run on multiple accelerators.
+It is a language extension requiring compiler support that allows to annotate C++ code that can then be run on multiple accelerators.
 *C++ AMP* requires the usage of the `array` data structure or the `array_view` wrapper responsible for copying data to and from the accelerator devices.
 The `parallel_for_each` function is responsible for offloading the provided function object whose `operator()` has to be annotated with `restrict(amp)`.
 The threads can access shared memory and synchronize.